Ryan Arnouk

 At UBC, I am pursuing a Bachelor of Science in Computer Science.
 I am a UBC Presidential Scholar’s Award Recipient (BMO Financial Group National Scholarship).
 An entrance scholarship renewed for four years of study.

-I was an Undergraduate Teaching Assistant for CPSC 310 (Introduction to Software Engineering), an upper-year course required for UBC Computer Science undergraduates.
+I am an Undergraduate Teaching Assistant for CPSC 310 for 2024W2, 2025W1, and currently 2025W2.
+CPSC 310 is an upper-year course titled Introduction to Software Engineering and is required for UBC Computer Science undergraduates.
 I also mentored at NW Hacks 2025, UBC’s largest hackathon (and participated in 2024).

 Most of the courses I have completed focus around software engineering, programming languages (interpreters and compilers), networking, databases, and distributed systems.
 A more comprehensive list of my relevant courses can be found below.